rabidmonkeyman/RaspberryPiBluetooth/README.md

 ## Setup Instructions for Headphones

 `sudo apt-get install bluealsa pulseaudio                //This is some sort of audio driver for bluetooth on the pi I found`
+The bluetooth hd service tries to instantiate phone based plugins so we need to disable those or we get errors
 In this file:
 `sudo nano /lib/systemd/system/bluetooth.service`
 Change the line